gulp-cookery/gulp-chef/README.md

 #### queue

-A queue stream processor creates a new stream, that pipe queued streams of its sub tasks progressively, keeping datas order.
+A queue stream processor creates a new stream, that pipe queued streams of its sub tasks progressively, keeping data's order.

 See [streamqueue](https://www.npmjs.com/package/streamqueue) for details.

 #### pipe

-Provides the same functionality of `gulp.pipe()`.
+A pipe stream processor provides the same functionality of [`stream.Readable.pipe()`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options).
 Pipe streams from one sub task to another.

 #### parallel